IVI-M/R-Ottawa/README.md

 ### News:

 2020-05-13:
 -  35 mins a week seems not enough...
-Following the requests, we'll add another R101 "Lunch and Learn" session on Fridays, the same time.
+Following requests, we'll add another R101 "Lunch and Learn" session on Fridays, the same time.
-- Also following your suigestions, homework will be added at each session.
+- Also following your suggestions, homework will be added at each session.
+- [R101 "Learning R together" YouTube channel](https://www.youtube.com/playlist?list=PLUogPW3t8g0RFvDGyKo1murnQUaSJxEPl) has now recordings of all past three sessions.
+35 mins each.
 - Thank you for all your questions and ideas!
-We'll do my best to respond to *all* of them.
+Will do our best to respond to *all* of them.

 2020-05-03:
-- YouTube channel created: ['Learning R together" (Building  Data Science Apps from the scratch)](https://www.youtube.com/playlist?list=PLUogPW3t8g0RFvDGyKo1murnQUaSJxEPl).
+- YouTube channel created: [R101 "Learning R together" (Building Data Science Apps from scratch)](https://www.youtube.com/playlist?list=PLUogPW3t8g0RFvDGyKo1murnQUaSJxEPl).
 If you missed a session, you can now watch it there.
 Session transcripts are posted in  [ R101](101.md).

 2020-04-28: